00:00-00:05

 Caption: Please see Important Safety Information throughout this video and accompanying Prescribing Information and Medication Guide.
 Instructions for Use are included with the device.

-Caption: IXORA-Q sPGA-G (0): Response Rates Through Week 52, NRI
+Caption: IXORA-Q sPGA-G (0): Response rates through week 52, NRI

 Caption: In NRI analysis, 73% of Taltz patients achieved sPGA-G (0,1) at week 12 compared to 8% of placebo (primary endpoint).